afarooqui98/gem5_GUI/docs/blog_post.md

 ### Background and Motivation

-The current state of gem5 requires development of python scripts to define and generate different architectures.
+The current state of gem5 requires the development of python scripts to define and generate different architectures.
 This can be tedious to develop since the user flow can result in less visual thinking.
 We want a tool to have a better user flow to allow developers to create and tweak these models in a visual manner, much like Chisel.
 To make gem5 more accessible and allow new users to utilize all of its capabilities, we created a user interface that will allow such ease of use and functionality.

 ### Description

-We developed a user interface that allows users to search for simobjects in the left hand catalog, place them in the canvas, and move them around to create an architectural hierarchy that can be instantiated and simulated.
+We developed a user interface that allows users to search for simobjects in the left-hand catalog, place them in the canvas, and move them around to create an architectural hierarchy that can be instantiated and simulated.
 Selecting an object allows a user to modify parameters in the attribute table on the bottom left.
 Placing objects inside other objects establishes a parent-child relationship.
 Drawing wires using the wire tool allows for port connections between objects.

 ### Approach

-The image below was our initial diagramming of the basic structure of the GUI, as well as a very high level overview of interaction with our &quot;back-end&quot;, which in this case was the gem5 repository.
+The image below was our initial diagramming of the basic structure of the GUI, as well as a very high-level overview of interaction with our &quot;back-end&quot;, which in this case was the gem5 repository.
 Our GUI had a distinct front-end and back-end, which are linked by a State class and the SymObject class.

  ![](https://lh3.googleusercontent.com/wjVauYFnztL0aIxrHWjf-dgybE87O4_nTb2dcB3mOpZezpZfnenHZ8csDD0EOwaGaCWd_c1Ysb6HSWvdz-mbfKwMAkVXUMrjLwsyyg4A2aR-Pl3OSn_T2r-zHbBRMiNR1s6pEdnF)